 Pursuant to the exclusive call option agreement entered into between the VIEs' nominee shareholders and Beijing WFOE, the nominee shareholders irrevocably granted Beijing WFOE a call option to request the nominee shareholders to transfer or sell any part or all of its equity interests in the VIEs, to Beijing WFOE, or their designees.
-The purchase price of the equity interests in the VIEs shall be equal to the minimum price required by PRC law.
-Without Beijing WFOE's prior written consent, the VIEs and its nominee shareholders shall not amend its articles of association, increase or decrease the registered capital, sell or otherwise dispose of its assets or beneficial interest, issue any additional equity or right to receive equity, provide any loans, distribute dividends in any form, etc. For the agreements among Beijing WFOE, each of the VIEs other than Shenzhen Beier, and their shareholders, these arrangements will remain effective for ten years.
-Unless notified by Beijing WFOE, the parties to these agreements shall extend the term of these agreements for another ten years.
-The agreement among Beijing WFOE, Shenzhen Beier and its shareholder does not specify its effective term.
+The purchase price of the equity interests in the VIEs shall be equal to the minimum price required by Chinese Mainland law.
+Without Beijing WFOE's prior written consent, the VIEs and its nominee shareholders shall not amend its articles of association, increase or decrease the registered capital, sell or otherwise dispose of its assets or beneficial interest, issue any additional equity or right to receive equity, provide any loans, distribute dividends in any form, etc. For the agreements among Beijing WFOE, the parties to these agreements shall extend the term of these agreements for another ten years.
+The agreement among Beijing WFOE and its shareholder does not specify its effective term.